-Pretty in pink: Tokyo leads Japan as sakura cherry flowers blossom earlier than before
+Tokyo expected to be mainland Japan’s earliest bloomer in sakura season

 The sakura is not to be confused with the plum blossom (ume) and the peach blossom (momo), which are other similarly pink flowers that bloom around the same time but are not considered native to Japan.

-There are also localised sakura varieties, including those native to the Shizuoka Prefecture cities of Atami and Kawazu, which bloom even earlier than the somei-yoshino.
+There are also localised sakura varieties, including those native to the Shizuoka prefecture cities of Atami and Kawazu, which bloom even earlier than the somei-yoshino.

 A Japan Environment Ministry study has found that the time between the sakura’s flowering and full bloom will shrivel by the end of this century in line with higher temperatures, which will lead to fewer days to enjoy the pink flowers.